frossm/rpncalc/README.md

 `mvn package` from the root of the project (the one containing the **pom.xml** file)

+To Install the library, you would be the the main library directory (the one containing the **pom.xml** file) and execute `mvn install`

 ## High Level Usage
 RPNCalc is a command line application that must be run from a console.
 Executing it with a `-h` (or `-?`) switch, or starting the program and entering the `h` command will display the program help page.
 This lists all of the commands and operands that can be used, but it is fairly terse.
 The screen shot above shows the help screen.
 This document is meant as a more comprehensive guide.